DashikiBulbasaur/chartodo/README.md

 # CHARTODO

-Chartodo is a feature-rich all-in-one todo application (to the best of my abilities).
-I wanted to make a todo list that I and other people would actually use.
+Chartodo is a simple CLI todo list program written in Rust, which includes many features that I thought would be useful.
+Essentially, I wanted to make a todo list I would actually use.

+You can create tasks with a deadline, and tasks that repeat on a set interval.

 https://github.com/user-attachments/assets/56e800b3-ef57-4aa8-9dbb-c3f16babfce4